-What became known as Horseshoe Curve began construction in the early 1850s and was officially opened on February 15, 1854.
-While the route initially only featured one track it grew to four around the turn of the 20th century not only because of the PRR's fast and low-grade route between New York and Chicago but also because the railroad's primary locomotive and maintenance shops were located right nearby in Altoona.
+The PRR immediately saw a boom in freight and passenger traffic thanks to Harrisburg-Pittsburgh travel times being reduced to only 13 hours.
+In the early years the location was marketed as the Horseshoe Curve Route" although as the PRR grew it became a popular location for passengers and visitors.
+The Steel City became PRR's gateway to the west where acquisitions allowed it to eventually reach Chicago and St. Louis.
+It quickly eclipsed the B&O and in time became the most powerful eastern trunk line, even besting Cornelius Vanderbilt's future New York Central & Hudson River empire.
+While the route initially only featured one track it grew to four around the turn of the 20th century not only because of the PRR's fast, low-grade route but also because the railroad's primary locomotive and maintenance shops were located right nearby in Altoona, known as Altoona Works.
 Today, the curve features only three tracks with the loss of significant passenger train traffic (Conrail removed the fourth track soon after its startup in 1976).
 However, today the line remains as busy as ever, usually hosting more than 50 Norfolk Southern freight trains and a few Amtrak passenger trains every day.
 To read more about the Pennsylvania Railroad please click here.